LambdaFalcon/stream-come-true/ingestion/reddit/readme.md

 >```

 ### 3.)
 Run
-Now you con just run reddit_stream.py with
+Now you can just run reddit_stream.py with
 >``` python reddit_stream.py```

 Note that you will need to run logstash with reddit_ingestion.conf for this to work.